 What is critical thinking?

-The Internet confronts young people with information from a variety of sources, of varying quality and credibility.
-Two skills are essential to develop which are linked to critical thinking: the search for information and the judgment of the quality of the sources identified.
+The Internet confronts young people with information from a variety of sources of varying quality and credibility.
+Two skills are essential to develop that are linked to critical thinking: searching for information and judging the quality of the sources found.
 These two skills go hand in hand to becoming an informed, competent and effective researcher.